Montana man faces new charges in beheading case

 Prosecutors contend on her third visit, Cherry made intimidating remarks to Wilson, saying they would both go to prison if she remembered the parts of the night incorrectly.

-Wilson was interviewed again by detectives on June 27, 2017 where she corroborated Haverty's confession.
-Wilson says the two men decapitated Knight -- then Cherry wrapped Knight's head in a blanket and talked about eating his brain.
+Wilson was interviewed again by detectives on June 27, 2017, where she corroborated Haverty's confession.